10 Best Things to Do in Kuala Lumpur Malaysia

 8. National Museum

-The National Museum is locatedwithin a short walk of the botanical gardens.
-While being fashioned in theshape of a traditional house, albeit much moreextensive, it is an architectural wonder and is full of traditionaldesigns and a host of contemporary decorations.
+The National Museum is located within a short walk of the botanical gardens.
+While being fashioned in the shape of a traditional house, albeit much more extensive, it is an architectural wonder full of traditional designs and a host of contemporary decorations.

-Visitors can learn all about the history and culture, and for a full insight, it is one of the best places to visit in Malaysia and can see replicas of hunting displays, scenes from traditional weddings and old Malay houses of yesteryear.
+Visitors can learn all about the history and culture, and for a complete insight, it is one of the best places to visit in Malaysia You can see replicas of hunting displays, scenes from traditional weddings, and old Malay houses of yesteryear.

-Along with these, there is a broad range of national costumes and musical instruments being shown.
-The museum does have permanent exhibitions while many temporary exhibitions will change at different times of the year and are shown in the central hall.
+Along with these, a broad range of national costumes and musical instruments are being shown.
+The museum does have permanent exhibitions, while many temporary exhibitions will change at different times of the year and are shown in the central hall.

 9. Royal Selangor

-The name precedes itself, and you will find Royal Selangor is the world’s leading name of pewter products.
-Around 20 minutes from the city center is the award-winning visitor center which sits on the edge of the another KL landmark, Merdeka square.
+The name precedes itself, and you will find Royal Selangor is the world’s leading name for pewter products.
+Around 20 minutes from the city center is the award-winning visitor center, which sits on the edge of another KL landmark, Merdeka Square.

-The square is home of the KL independence day festivities which is held annually.
-Sat at the side is the very English named Royal Selangor Club that was built in 1884, and back then it was the place to go for an afternoon tipple and the place to be seen if you were the center of colonial society.
-Nowadays it is still popular, but this time with the KL VIP’s.
+The square is home to the KL Independence Day festivities, which are held annually.
+Sat at the side is the very English-named Royal Selangor Club that was built in 1884. back then, it was the place to go for an afternoon tipple and the place to be seen if you were the center of colonial society.
+Nowadays, it is still popular, but this time with the KL vips.

-Being shown are the world’s largest tankard and a tankard replica of the Petronas Towers which is made up of 7,000.
-As with any good place of this nature, you can watch demonstrations of the skilled craftsmanship that is employed in the bang up to dat factory.
+Being shown are the world’s largest tankard and a tankard replica of the Petronas Towers, which is made up of 7,000.
+As with any suitable place of this nature, you can watch demonstrations of the skilled craftsmanship employed in the bang-up to that factory.

 National Mosque Kuala Lumpur